-I grew up on a working farm in the '60s and yes I am over 50.
-On this farm, there were a lot of animals, my grandparents, my sister, my mother, and no dad.
+I grew up on a working farm in the '60s.
+On this farm, there were a lot of animals, my grandparents, my sister, my Mother, and no dad.
 My grandfather was really my dad.
 I preferred to stay outside, helping him with the land and animals.
-I hate to say this but my mom and I did not get along.
+I hate to say this, but my mom and I did not get along.
 When I was little, things happened.
-One of the things was: I would ask about my father but she would say it is best if I did not know him.
+I would ask about my father, but she would say it is best if I did not know him.
 The kids at school would say things to me about not having a dad.
-The words were very painful.
+The words were heartrending.
 That made me want to know him because everyone has a dad to exist.
 Something was missing.
 Then the adults would lie to me about my dad.
 So I never knew the truth.

-Over the last several years my mom's mind started declining.
+Over the last several years, my mom's mind started declining.
 She had Alzheimer's.
 She did not remember me or my name.
-So every time I went to see her I remembered how Mark handled his dad not knowing him.
+So every time I went to see her, I remembered how Mark handled his dad, not knowing him.
 I stopped being upset because she did not know me.
-I noticed she wanted me around more and more.
+I noticed my Mother wanted me around more and more.
 She would ask me to come back to see her.
 I would go see my mom, I was not her daughter - I was a caregiver.
 She would say now make sure they pay you because sometimes they are stingy.
 I would just laugh.
 Sometimes she would talk about her childhood.
 It was as if she was right there reliving it.
-There were a few times she would just stop talking and she would say there are things not worth saying because all it is--- is pain.
+There were a few times she would just stop talking, and she would say there are things not worth mentioning because all it is--- is pain.

 Now I understand why she would not tell me about my dad.
 The subject of him, my grandparents, and other things were so painful to her because she had not forgiven herself.
-I don't know what happened and now it is not important, but whatever it was - I forgive you, Mom.
+I don't know what happened, and now it is not essential, but whatever it was - I forgive you, Mom.